 And one of the biggest mistakes businesses can make is to constantly push for the sale, regardless of whether or not a lead is ready to buy yet.
 Not only does this drive away a potential customer, but it also greatly damages your potential to reconnect with that person at a later date.

 While it might seem counterintuitive at first, taking the time to nurture your lead (instead of pushing them to purchase immediately) actually generates more revenue in the long run and improves your sales velocity.
 According to a DemandGen Report, businesses that take the time to grow and nurture their leads see 50% more sales at a 33% lower cost.

-The key to building a robust lead nurturing strategy is to integrate content marketing into your sales funnel.
+The key to building a robust lead nurturing strategy for your sales team is to integrate content marketing into your sales funnel.
 According to Aberdeen, businesses that are able to provide prospects with content relevant to their position in the buying process achieve a 72% higher conversion rate in comparison to businesses that don’t.

 As a prospect moves through your online sales funnel, you should be targeting them with the content that’s specific to the sales funnel stage they’re currently in: